ashutoshkr9329/Restaurant-market-analysis/README.md

 The project is organized into the following directories and files:

 - **data/**: This directory contains raw and processed data used in the analysis.

+- **References/**: This directory contains raw and processed data that you can use as a reference to implement our own analysis.

 - **notebooks/**: Jupyter notebooks used for data cleaning, exploration, analysis, and visualization.

 - **scripts/**: Python scripts for data preprocessing, geospatial analysis, and dashboard creation using Dash.